-10. ACADEMIC ACTIVITIES DURING THE DAY AND IN THE EVENINGS, SPORT PURSUITS AND TEST TIMES with the students, to adjust the starting time of the tests, on condition that the tests normally would not begin before 18:00.
+10. ACADEMIC ACTIVITIES DURING THE DAY AND IN THE EVENINGS, SPORT PURSUITS AND TEST TIMES

 No non-academic activities may be arranged for/by students between 08:00 and 17:00 on class days in such a manner that they infringe on the University's academic activities.
 As well as conducting academic tests and examinations in the evenings, the University may find it necessary to allocate evening time for certain classes/practicals.